November 2020 newsletter

 From Monday 2 November on-street parking restrictions will be enforced in Digbeth, including permit parking only, pay-by-phone parking for short-term stays, loading bay provisions and areas of no waiting (double yellow lines).
 If you live or work in the area you may be eligible for a parking permit.

-If you haven’t already done so, visit the Brum Breathes website to check if your vehicle will be charged and if so, whether you are eligible for any of the temporary exemptions or financial incentives.
+If you haven’t already done so, check our website to find out if your vehicle will be charged and if so, whether you are eligible for any of the temporary exemptions or financial incentives.